 When cycling, the best way to make sure you’re ready for any weather is to bring layers that can be put on and taken off during the day as temperatures change.
 Clothing made from lightweight wool, cotton blend, nylon, TENCEL, etc, are great for comfort and moisture-wicking.
 A windbreaker or light shell is also useful for brisk mornings.
 We highly recommend padded cycling shorts/bibs, which make your days on the bike a lot more comfortable.

-HELMET: Helmets are required for all riders, no exceptions.
-Since this is a piece of equipment that will be strapped to your head for hours at a time, and for consecutive days, we highly recommend guests bring their own helmets to maximize comfort.
-If you do not plan to bring a helmet with you to Japan, please let us know, and we’ll have one ready for you.
+Helmets are required for all riders.
+Since this is a piece of equipment that will be strapped to your head for many hours, we recommend bringing your helmet from home to maximize comfort.
+If you do not plan to bring a helmet with you to Japan, let us know, and we’ll have one ready for you.

 Cycling shoes with cleats and clip-in pedals can be excellent for both comfort and performance.
 For riders who want to clip-in, please bring your shoes & pedals from home.
 Cycling shoes are not necessary, and our bikes will come with flat pedals for riders who do not want to clip in.
 For comfort, please make sure that your bike shoes have a stiff sole.

 While most riders are happy with our saddles, we know that some cyclists have particular needs when it comes to saddle fit.
-For these riders, we highly recommend bringing your trusty saddle from home.
+In this case, recommend bringing your trusty saddle from home.
 A happy bum makes a happy cyclist!